SanFranciscoSunrise/easyASCII/README.md

 [-]  Need a better way to implement symbols such as !@#$%^&*()_+=-`~/.,[]{}:"<>?.
 Currently about 2/3 of them can be implemented into the font file directly but about 2/3 of those seem to need quotes around the phrase for them to print out without an error, which leaves an odd situation for quotes themselves.
 The other 1/3 seem  to crash the program with or without quotes.
 Fixing this would be a major help towards placing the program into it's first official release.

 [*]  Please feel free to generate and submit your own font files.
 Just email them over to me at SanFranciscoSunrise@Gmail.Com.
-It should be self explanatory what the format is, referr to asciiCharacters.ezfnt for an example of a font set I have created that works with this program.
+It should be self explanatory what the format is, referr to asciiCharacters.ezfnt for an example of a font set I have created that works with this program, copy it, paste it, and alter to your liking.

-But in case this example is not self explanatory here is a verbal explanation.
-Characters at the top line are read in and indexed.  anything between a set of " " quotes is the translation you have drawn for the character corresponding to the index of those quotes in relation to the number of previous quotes.
-Thus if the top line is F 6 % the characters representation in ASCII will be between the rows of quotes as such:

-     " " F " " 6 " " % "

 Two caviats are that there must be an initial " single quote at the start of each row and as of now 7 rows of characters to draw out each individual ASCII character and no more.
 If you would like to use less then 7 rows just fit your characters into the bottom few rows or somewhere in the middle.
-If you are truly confused just copy one of the sample font files and alter the text within them to your liking.
-And yes there is the flexibility to do some seriously screwy things like make a backwards and/or random alphabet cipher by reversing and/or randomizing the order of the characters in the top row.

 #####Version History:
 [+] Beta 1 : 08/17/2015 : First public release.
 Let the cross-platform testing begin.